- Cathy Angelo

 “I have set the LORD always before me; because he is at my right hand, I shall not be shaken.”
 Psalm 16:8

 I live in Reedley with my wife, Eleni.
 We have four children: Dimitri, Alexis, Zoe, and Sophia, all alumni of Immanuel.
 I am a native of the Central Valley, born and raised in Kingsburg, graduating from Kingsburg High School and went off to graduate from Trinity Western University in Langley, B.C., Canada with a B.A. degree in Biblical Studies.
-I will complete a Masters Degree in Christian Ministries from Grand Canyon Theological Seminary in the spring of 2019.
+I completed my Masters Degree in Christian Ministries from Grand Canyon Theological Seminary.
 I came to Immanuel after spending some time in the military and serving as an Area Director of Young Life in Selma.
 I have taught at both the High School and the Junior High, currently the 7th and 8th Grade Bible teacher.

 Hello, I am Yvonne Martens, and I am so happy to be here at Immanuel.
 There is definitely something special about this campus and community!
 As an Immanuel Alumni, I am excited to teach here and also to have my child attending the school.
 Go Eagles!!

 I was born and raised in Reedley.
-My husband and I have been married twelve years, and we have been blessed with two little ones.
+My husband and I have been married fourteen years, and we have been blessed with two little ones.
 They are precious and keep us on our toes.
-Grace is in first grade this year, and our son Carter, is a spirited two year old!
-I think it is safe to say, we have a lot of Immanuel "sports" years ahead.

 I have had the opportunity of teaching many different grade levels throughout my career in education.
 Each grade and age has its special characteristics; they are all unique and exciting in their own way.
 As a young student, I struggled with reading.
 It did not become something I loved until college.
 Because of my own experience, I have developed a passion for teaching young students to read and decode, so that they can become confident readers, as well as cultivate a love and desire for knowledge through the power of reading.
 I am excited to be a part of the first grade team, and look forward to getting to know these little first grade sweeties!